-Old Spanish-era houses surrounded me.
-My steps echoed along the cobbled street, I was too early, but at the same time, I realized I was just on time.
+Old Spanish-era houses surrounded me as my steps echoed along the cobbled street.
+I was too early, but at the same time, I realized I was just on time.
 I savored the crisp morning air, the light just beginning to creep beyond the ornate eaves of the east-side house.
 I held up my camera, composed the scene through the viewfinder, focused the lens and lightly pressed the shutter.
 I thought to myself, I have the photos but I can also write about this.

 I worked on a cube farm and was treated like a machine.
 Everything was so robotic; we weren’t even allowed to personalize our workstations with photographs and mementos that remind us that we, after all, are still humans.

 And so I got intrigued.
-If he can do it, surely I can too?
-And after years of maybe I should, maybe I won’t, I finally followed suit.
+If he can do it, surely, I can too?
+And after years of maybe I should, maybe I shouldn’t, I finally followed suit.
 I started gathering my thoughts into words and my pictures into essays.
 I started Lakad Pilipinas.

 It somehow miraculously grew.
-From ten viewers, eight of which are my office friends and the ninth my mom, it eventually reached figures I never knew it can attain.
-I was still working at the cube, but I always manage to sneak in some minutes to write and post at my new project.
-The goal ultimately is financial gain, I wanted it to earn and maybe somehow someday, I can also turn in that resignation paper.
+From ten viewers, eight of which are my office friends—the ninth my mom—it eventually reached figures I never knew it can attain.
+I was still working at the cube then, but I always managed to sneak in some minutes to write and post on my new project.
+The goal ultimately is financial gain—I wanted it to earn and maybe somehow someday, I can also turn in that resignation paper.

-My pet project was almost two years old, gaining momentum on readerships and a bit of respect from peers.
+My pet project was almost two years old, gaining momentum on readership and a bit of respect from peers.
 It was, however, not earning me anything.
-It was surely disappointing on that aspect but on the other hand, after more than seven hundred days of photographs and writings, things had changed.
-Sure I was still hoping the blog would earn, but the priority shifted.
+It was surely disappointing on that aspect, but on the other hand, after more than seven hundred days of photographs and writings, things had changed.
+Sure, I was still hoping that the blog would produce some dough, but the priority shifted.